-Since 1980, we’ve been helping students grow through our martial arts training.
+For over 40 years (we held our first class in February 1980!), we’ve been helping students grow through our martial arts training.
 And then doing the same for their kids!
 You can say we’re a generational training school.

 People often ask us, “when is the right time to start training?”
 That’s a great question.
 Our answer is always, “Today.”
 For kids, it’s not much different.
 Our program empowers aspiring martial artists as young as 3 to gain valuable skills.

 Here’s we’ll discuss the Top 5 Reasons For Kids to Train in the Martial Arts.

 The bond between martial artists is stronger than other sports.
 Why?
 Martial arts are physical by nature, and thus require physical contact with others.
 Beyond simple contact other activities share, martial arts builds mutual respect of each other’s strengths and boundaries.

 For example, when working with another student of similar size, strength, and skill, students must work together so both gain from the experience, while ensuring neither get hurt.

 We see kids self-actualize, meaning, they get it.
 They understand, on their own, that they are capable of great things.
 And so are their training partners.